How To Migrate

 3. Webhooks that provide deliverability data almost in real-time.

-At this point, your project is ready to send emails with Mailtrap.
+At this point, you’re ready to send emails with Mailtrap.
 However, to ensure everything runs smoothly, we recommend testing your setup in staging.
 That will help you check if you migrated all the credentials correctly and if your configuration has any errors.

 Here are other features you may find useful: